AtomNetworking

 let atom = Atom()

-In the above example, default configuration will be used.
-Default configuration will setup URLSessionto use ephemeral configuration as well as ensure that the data returned by the service is available on the main thread.
+In the above example, the default configuration will be used.
+This configuration sets up URLSession to use an ephemeral session and ensures that the data returned by the service is available on the main thread when calling completion-based APIs.

 extension Seatmap {